Gastric bypass surgery

 To lose weight and avoid complications from the procedure, you will need to follow the exercise and eating guidelines that your doctor and dietitian have given you.

 Richards WO.
 Morbid Obesity.
 In: Townsend Jr. CM, Beauchamp RD, Evers BM, Mattox KL.
 Sabiston Textbook of Surgery.
 19th ed.
-Philadelphia, Pa: Saunders; 2012; chap 15.
+Philadelphia, PA: Elsevier Saunders; 2012; chap 15.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.